5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 ```
 &rarr; Generates an SSDT for an Intel i7 3630QM with compatibility workarounds, lowered idle CPU frequency (900 instead of the default 1200 mHz) and support for Plugin Type 1 (XCPM).

+## Technical Background
+`SSDT-PM` injects the following parameters:

+- `APSS` (Apple Processor Sleep States) allows the CPU to enter low-power states to conserve energy while the system is idle.
+The processor can transition to different sleep states depending on the system's usage and power requirements.
+Each sleep state has a different power consumption and wake-up latency.
+This feature is specific to macOS and it is not part of the standard ACPI specification.
+APSS is used to provide more granular control over power management on macOS systems, and it can be used in conjunction with other power management features such as `APLF` and `APSN` to further reduce power consumption.

+- `APSN` (Apple Processor Sleep Number) is used to specify the sleep state that the processor should enter when it is not needed.
+Processor sleep states are low-power modes that allow the processor to enter a dormant state in order to conserve power and extend battery life in portable devices.

+	In general, the lower the sleep state number, the lower the power consumption and the longer the wake-up latency.
+So, the more aggressive sleep state is the one with the lower number.
+The operating system will choose the most appropriate sleep state depending on the system's usage and power requirements.

+- `APLF` (Apple Low Frequency Mode) is used to enable or disable a low-frequency mode for the processor.
+When low-frequency mode is enabled, the processor's clock speed is reduced in order to conserve power and reduce heat generation.

+	MacOS uses APSN and APSS to configure the specific C-states that the processor can enter, and uses APLF to reduce the frequency of components such as the CPU and GPU.

+- CPU Power Management Plugin: by default, plugin-type `0` is injected for using the `ACPI_SMC_PlatformPlugin`.

 ## macOS Monterey
 With the release of macOS Monterey, Apple dropped the Plugin-Type check, so that the `X86PlatformPlugin` is loaded by default.
 For Haswell and newer this is great, since you no longer need `SSDT-PLUG` to enable Plugin-Type `1`.
 But for Ivy Bridge and older, you now need to select Plugin-Type `0`.
 If you've previously generated an `SSDT-PM` with ssdtPRGen, it's already configured to use Plugin-Type `0`, so ACPI CPU Power Management is still working.
 For macOS Ventura, it's a different story…